How Parents Can Help with Application Essays

 Understanding a parent’s role begins with understanding the essay’s purpose: rounding out a student’s application to give it personality and depth.
 Much of the application is strictly data – grades, test scores, a list of clubs and accomplishments.
-These facts get the application through the system and in front of the right people, but the essay is the student’s opportunity to demonstrate what makes them unique.
+These facts are all very important, but the essay is the student’s opportunity to demonstrate what makes them unique.
 Whatever the specific prompt, the real question being asked is: “Who are you?
 How are you different from the previous applicant, and who will you be on our campus?”
-Help your student keep this in mind as they develop their answer.

 An essay that has been heavily re-written by a parent or tutor ends up too formal, stilted, or academic, compared to one written primarily by the student.
 It certainly needs to be technically correct – with proper vocabulary, grammar, and structure – and parents can definitely help here.
 But the balance between light editing and re-writing can be incredibly delicate.

 Certainly, students are encouraged to discuss their ideas or have someone give feedback on their writing.
 However, any edits should preserve the student’s voice.
 This key element is lost for some students when well-meaning adults step in to help.

 It is also important to understand that US colleges adhere to a strict anti-plagiarism policy.
 Since the essay is an assignment for the student, any writing by someone else is considered unethical.
 The admissions essay is intended to reflect the student’s writing ability and be an indicator of the type of work they might turn in for courses.
 Therefore, excessive writing by anyone other than the student is entirely unacceptable.